eric-barch/dots/README.md

 9. Linting large JSON files takes forever and blocks other execution.
 Make it async.
 10. Sometimes when I paste a multiline function in it starts in a folded state.
+11. `yazi` is broken.
+12. Log when saving scheme.

 ## Wishlist